Monday, 31 January 2022

 When we got back to Ullapool in the evening the wind was blowing a hoolie straight in from the loch, not even Tom was very keen to go outside.
 The wind continued all night and it woke me up several times, which is unusual because I’m usually a very good sleeper.
 In the morning we packed up and set off back to Cambuslang.
 The cats were absolutely furious to be put into their travel carrier and we had a real struggle to get them into it, they escaped twice before we managed to get it zipped up!
 The loch looked absolutely beautiful as we drove away; a steely blue colour with white crested waves.

-Sunday 9 January 2022
+Sunday, 9 January 2022

 Spa days

 I’m on the plane waiting to take off on my way from Luton Airport to Inverness.
 I have just spent a very enjoyable weekend with Jennifer, Russ and Ben.
 The main theme of the weekend was definitely swimming; Jennifer and I went swimming three times!
-Twice to a spa near her home which is called Hartwell House and all day yesterday to our favourite spa, Nirvana.
+Twice to a spa near her home in Princes Risborough which is called Hartwell House and all day yesterday to our favourite spa, Nirvana.

 Hartwell House spa is small scale, with a 17 metre pool and a small gym downstairs, and a coffee lounge upstairs with complimentary coffee and shortbread.
 It also has bookable spa treatments, it’s beside a lovely hotel through whose extensive grounds spa guests are allowed to wander, and is delightfully quiet.
 It has a calm and luxurious atmosphere; the pool area is decorated in terracotta with plants, Greek style statues and urns around it.
 I love it.